fairtracks/fairtracks.net/content/markdown/topics/topics-04-finding-tracks.md

 ---
 title: Finding Tracks
+ingress: TBA
 img:
+  path:
     - images
     - topics
     - under-construction.png
   caption: TBA
-ingress: TBA
 ---

 If we take a step up from the details of the genomic track data itself and look at the broader